Alexa ACV & ARR - Difference & How They Influence Your Business Growth

 The SaaS growth has already exceeded $176.62 billion- growing 16% in just one year.
 Expectantly, in 2023, the SaaS market value will reach $208.1 billion.
 Experts are also hoping for a 17.5% increase in SaaS revenue in the coming years.

-Now, SaaS companies have multiple options to choose from, when it comes to the metrics for measuring growth and managing it.
-However, not all metrics can add value to the departments like sales, management, or marketing.
-But if your business model provides yearly subscriptions and contracts or it is a big SaaS company- you should know about annual contract value (ACV) and annual recurring revenue (ARR).
+Now, SaaS companies have multiple options to choose from, especially regarding the metrics for measuring growth and managing it.
+However, not all metrics can add value to departments like sales, management, or marketing.
+But if your business model provides subscriptions and contracts for each year or it is a big SaaS company- you should know about annual contract value (ACV) and annual recurring revenue (ARR).

 In this piece, we are discussing ACV and ARR individually, their respective differences, and how these metrics influence your business growth.